SashaKenkre/SI650_Final_Project/README.md

 # How to Run the Program

-**Step 1: Download all files and unzip static folder** Download the files provided in this repo and make sure all files and folders are stored in the same place.
+**Step 1: Download all files and unzip static folder**

+Download the files provided in this repo, unzip the folder, and make sure all files and folders are stored in the same place.
+Make sure to move to the correct folder location in your terminal where you've housed all these unzipped files.

 **Step 2: Install packages**
 ```